sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 * data scientists, and
 * experimental psychologist.

-However, this essay proposes a much wider use of the scientifc method by bringing DeepMind's co-scientist AI agent to a select group of nurses and technicians within kidney dialysis clinics.
+However, this essay proposes expanding the use of the scientifc method by bringing DeepMind's co-scientist AI agent to nurses and technicians within kidney dialysis clinics.

 # 2. Previous work
 This Imprving Scientific Integrity proposal builds directly upon the following concepts and technologies.